Melania Trump Wears Yet Another Controversial Outfit — This Time With A Disturbing History

 Once again, Melania Trump is coming under fire for an outfit selection.

-According to Quartzy, the pith helmet was often worn by the British soldiers who colonised Africa and India in the 19th century.
-This means that wearing one, as Trump did, might be seen as a lack of understanding about African culture at best, and as a symbol of oppression at worst.
+According to Quartzy, the pith helmet was often worn by the British soldiers who colonized Africa and India in the 19th century.
+This means that wearing one today, as Trump did, might be seen as a lack of understanding about African culture at best and as a symbol of oppression at worst.

 “That pith helmet you have carried was used by colonialists during the dark days.
 Doesn’t sit well with us Africans,” Nairobi resident Pauline Mwalo wrote on Twitter.
 “Who advised you?”